-- Change in cost of project or project phase that is 50% or less increase in federal dollars and less than \$1,500,000; - change in the control section job (CSJ) number of a project unless the change also affects other characteristics of the project or funding; - Change to funding sources of previously included projects; or - Change in letting date or funding date of a project or project phase.
+- Change in cost of project or project phase that does not exceed \$1,499,999 and is not a greater than 50% increase of the federal share; - Change in the control section job (CSJ) number of a project unless the change also affects other characteristics of the project or funding; - Change to funding sources of previously included projects; or - Change in letting date or funding date of a project or project phase.

-Open Meetings
+Regular Meetings

-KTMPO hosts two types of open meetings to conduct business, provide information to the public and solicit feedback: TAC and TPPB Meetings.
-The TAC will hold an open meeting generally on the first Wednesday of each month, while the TPPB will hold an open meeting generally on the third Wednesday of each month.
+KTMPO hosts two types of regularly scheduled meetings to conduct business: TAC and TPPB Meetings.
+Regular meetings include a designated time on the agenda for public comment on transportation issues.
+The TAC will hold a regular meeting generally on the first Wednesday of each month, while the TPPB will hold a regular meeting generally on the third Wednesday of each month.
 If no agenda items are proposed for a specific meeting date, the dates may be adjusted as long as the TAC and TPPB meet a minimum of four times a year.
-Additional meetings may be scheduled as necessary.
-All TAC or TPPB meetings will be recorded, with the recordings held for a minimum of three years.
-A record of proceedings, including attendance, will be made available at the MPO office within 65 days of the meeting on the KTMPO website and YouTube channel.
+Additional meetings may be scheduled, as necessary.
+All TAC or TPPB meetings are conducted in accordance with the Texas Open Meetings Act.
+Meetings will be recorded, with the recordings held for a minimum of three years.
+A record of proceedings, including attendance, will be made available at KTMPO's office within 65 days of the meeting on KTMPO's website and YouTube channel.

-Other open meetings to provide information to the public and solicit feedback include the Bicycle and Pedestrian Advisory Committee (BPAC), Freight Advisory Committee (FAC), feasibility study workshops, transportation workshops, and open-house events.
+Other regular meetings to provide information to the public and solicit feedback include the Bicycle and Pedestrian Advisory Committee (BPAC), Freight Advisory Committee (FAC), vision casting sessions, feasibility study workshops, transportation workshops, and open-house events.

-All public comments and mapping data received from open meetings will be reviewed, saved, replied to by relevant staff and shared with the TAC and TPPB.
+All public comments and mapping data received from regular meetings will be reviewed, saved, replied to by relevant staff and shared with the TAC and TPPB.

-Locations of open meetings will be held generally at the Central Texas Council of Governments (CTCOG) building located at 2180 N. Main Street, Belton, Texas 76513.
-If agenda items affect a specific community or area, the open meeting may be held in the affected community if facilities are available.
-Locations of public involvement are planned to ensure accessibility by EJCOC.
+Locations of regular meetings will generally be held at the Central Texas Council of Governments (CTCOG) building located at 2180 N. Main Street, Belton, Texas 76513.
+KTMPO will provide notice if regular meetings will be held in a location other than CTCOG and will be planned to ensure accessibility by EJCOC.